 Address: Týnská ulička 6, Prague 1; www.maitrea.cz

 This teahouse and restaurant is not truly a vegetarian place, but there are a good selection of Thai, Chinese and Vietnamese vegetarian dishes.
 Considering its good central location, oriental tearoom atmosphere, and Buddhist shrine-style vaulted restaurant, this place is worth consideration.

 Address:Úvoz 46, Prague 1; www.malybuddha.cz

-Mlsná Kavka (translated as Picky Jackdaw) is a non-smoking vegetarian restaurant with simple and clean decor.
+Mlsná Kavka (translated as Picky Jackdaw) is a non-smoking, vegetarian restaurant with simple and clean decor.
 Every season a new menu is assembled from seasonal ingredients.
-On Sundays there are brunches – a charming culinary event, rich and varied snacks that you can enjoy after walking through morning Prague.
-Main dishes are under 200 CZK.
+On Sundays, there are brunches – a charming culinary event, rich and varied snacks that you can enjoy after walking through morning Prague.
+The main dishes are under 200 CZK.

 Address: Sokolovská 327, Prague 8; www.mlsnakavka.cz

 Café FX is a long-established vegetarian mecca in the Vinohrady district.
 Salads, stir-fries and veggie burgers are on the menu—mains range from 120 to 250 CZK.
 The cafe is part of the nightclub Radost FX.